WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

     $ composer require heyday/silverstripe-wkhtml

 ## How to use

-In silverstripe-wkhtml the main functionality is achieved through the idea of Inputs and Outputs.

-### Current inputs:
+Four things are required to generate a pdf or an image:

+* A instance of Knp\Snappy\GeneratorInterface This could be Pdf or Image
+* An Input
+* An Output
+* A Generator to glue it all together

+### Inputs provide html for a pdf or image:

 - Request
 - String
 - Template
 - Url

-### Current outputs:
+### Outputs output the pdf or image in different ways

 - Browser
 - File
 - RandomFile
 - String

-Inputs provide different methods of collecting HTML input for PDF or image generation.

-Outputs provide different methods of outputting the rendered PDF or image file.

 ## Examples